|Coordinates:||51.6923 S 57.8590 W|

 The southernmost Anglican cathedral is Christ Church Cathedral in Stanley, Falkland Islands.
 This brick and stone building was designed by Sir Arthur Blomfield and constructed in 1892.

-Stanley became a capital of Falkland islands in the middle of 19th century.
+Stanley became a capital of Falkland islands in the middle of the 19th century.
 One of the first buildings here was the Exchange Building built in the site of present day cathedral.
 In 1865 the eastern wing of this wooden building was turned into a church - Holy Trinity Church - which was never consecrated.

 Before the construction of Panama Canal Stanley had a significant geopolitical importance - ships stopped here for repairs after the dangerous route around Cape Horn.